 The mandatory on-site start-up meeting that is conducted preferably 14 days but not less than 5 working days prior to commencement of any site/camp establishment, earthworks and/or construction activities and will relate to additional discussed information that must be complied with during the entire construction phase.
+However, please note that construction has already been completed and the 25m high tree telecommunication mast is fully operational.

-ON-SITE START-UP MEETING REPORT to be attached as Appendix 1 to the Eagle Towers SA (Pty) Ltd EMPr.
+ON-SITE START-UP MEETING REPORT to be attached as Appendix 1 to the Atlas Tower (Pty) Ltd EMPr.
 The Start-Up Meeting Report to include all site-specific issues and arrangements as discussed and agreed on at the site start-up meeting.
+However, please note that construction has already been completed and the 25m high tree telecommunication mast is fully operational.